armel/M5HamRadio/README.md

 ## Prerequisites

-You need an M5Stack, a micro SD card and a PC under Windows, Linux or MacOS, with the USB drivers installed and the M5Burner application version 3.0.0 (or higher).
+You need an M5Stack (with 16MB Flash Memory), a micro SD card and a PC under Windows, Linux or MacOS, with the USB drivers installed and the M5Burner application version 3.0.0 (or higher).

 ## Micro SD card